contentstack/hydrogen-contentstack-demo/README.md

 Hydrogen Contentstack Demo is our customized [Hydrogen][hydrogen-github] starter that presents a real-world example of how Contentstack and Structured Content can elevate your custom Shopify storefronts.

-It's designed to be used, which syncs products and collections from your Shopify storefront to your Contentstack Account.
+It's designed to be used, which syncs products and collections from your Shopify storefront to your Stack in Contentstack.

 This starter showcases a few patterns you can adopt when creating your own custom storefronts.
 Use Contentstack and Hydrogen to delight customers with rich, shoppable editorial experiences that best tell your story.